donovanglover/sakaya/README.md

 ## Contributing

-sakaya should be bug free, however contributions are welcome.
-Although NixOS has first-class support, it should be possible to use sakaya with other distributions as well.
+I have been using sakaya since 2023 and it works well for my use case, however suggestions and improvements are welcome.
+If you would like to contribute code, you can check your work with `cargo clippy`, `cargo fmt`, and `cargo test`.

 ## Todo